Believing that you have an unsupportive spouse has been identified as a primary source of depression.

 Marisa reminds us that depression can often be seen as irritability, withdrawal, a change to or an increase in harmful self-medicating, which in turn may further erode the poor relationship dynamic.

-A good assessment at the beginning of couples therapy will screen for these issues and will become part of the treatment plan.
+Marisa also emphasizes how important it is to have a comprehensive assessment at the beginning of couples therapy.
+A science-based assessment will screen for these issues and will become part of the treatment plan.

 Understanding depression signs and symptoms can be instrumental for a couple to begin to interact with each other with empathy instead of as adversaries.

-The depressed partner may be so consumed with the struggle to just function on a daily basis that he/she may not be able to see his/her partner’s frustration and feelings of helplessness.
+The depressed partner may be so consumed with the struggle to just function daily that he/she may not be able to see his/her partner’s frustration and feelings of helplessness.

 Depression robs us of the “will” to engage in healthy behaviors that will improve the symptoms of depression.